siddhiphatkare/Customer_Transaction_Insights_Dashboard/README.md

 # Customer Transaction Insights Dashboard

-This project analyzes a simulated e-commerce dataset to generate business insights, including customer segmentation, payment behavior, transaction frequency, and churn.
+This project analyzes a simulated e-commerce dataset to generate actionable business insights, including customer segmentation, payment behavior, transaction frequency, and churn.
 It demonstrates practical skills in data cleaning, visualization, and interactive dashboard creation using Streamlit.

 ## Features